ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-filter/index.md

 |
 | The example below illustrates how a custom filter component can be accessed and methods on it invoked:
 |
-| <grid-example title='Angular Filter Component' name='filter-component' type='generated' options='{ "enterprise": false, "exampleHeight": 445, "onlyShow": "angular", "extras": ["bootstrap"], includeNgFormsModule" : true }'></grid-example>
+| <grid-example title='Angular Filter Component' name='filter-component' type='generated' options='{ "enterprise": false, "exampleHeight": 445, "onlyShow": "angular", "extras": ["bootstrap"], "includeNgFormsModule" : true }'></grid-example>

 [[only-react]]
 | ## Accessing the React Component Instance